webauthn-adoption/webauthn-conformance/README.md

 To discover a CI/CD-friendly way to administer FIDO Conformance testing.

-Ideally we can identify a codebase structure that enables an easy porting of existing tests, while allowing for additional tests that may be relevant specifically for testing WebAuthn Relying Parties.
+Ideally we can identify a codebase structure that enables an easy porting of existing tests, while allowing for the addition of new tests that are specifically for testing WebAuthn Relying Parties.

 ## Requirements